Pennsylvania State Subsidy Profile

 13. A deferred adoption assistance agreement is one in which the initial monthly maintenance amount is $0.
 Does Pennsylvania offer such agreements?

-Pennsylvania does not have deferred adoption assistance agreements.
-However, if an adoption assistance payment is not required at the time the agreement is signed or negotiated, a $0 payment may be specified in the Adoption Assistance Agreement.
+Pennsylvania does not offer deferred adoption assistance agreements.
+However, a monthly adoption subsidy agreement may be negotiated at the time the agreement is signed for a $0 payment as outlined in the Adoption Assistance Agreement.
 This practice allows for renegotiation if the circumstances of the child or adoptive family should change.

 14. Does Pennsylvania operate a subsidized guardianship program?